digital-work-lab/open-source-project/docs/teaching_notes.md

 TODO: reminder: by now, you should have a code skeleton, should be able to retrieve records from the api - make an appointment if you don't.

+Note: another option would be to use https://rustpad.io/#GCUiny

 VC post (10.11.24)
 Reminder for merge: 10.11. (linking to resources)